• Skip to primary navigation

 2. Dairy

-Dairy includes everything made from a cow: milk, ice cream, yogurt, cheese, cottage cheese, sour cream, cream cheese, etc.
+Dairy includes all bovine-derived products such as milk, yogurt, cheese, cottage cheese, sour cream, cream cheese, and ice cream.

-What To Use Instead: plant-based dairy alternatives like almond or coconut milk, yogurt, cheese and so on.
+What To Use Instead: plant-based dairy alternatives like almond or coconut milk, yogurt, cheese, and so on.
 The options are endless!
+Be sure to check the ingredients, though, as many plant-based alternatives can be highly processed.

 3. Refined Carbohydrates

-What To Use Instead: ripe fruit, starchy roots (like potatoes and beets), buckwheat and quinoa.
+What To Use Instead: ripe fruit, starchy roots (like potatoes, carrots, and beets), buckwheat, and quinoa.

 4. Conventional Meats

-What To Use Instead: beans and legumes, hemp “tofu”, amino acid-rich vegetables & fruit.
+What To Use Instead: beans and legumes, nuts and seeds, amino acid-rich vegetables & fruit.
+If you don’t want to give up meat, make sure the meat is pasture-raised, grass-fed, and organic.

 5. Refined Sugar